Skip to main content

 ✨ Model llama-4-scout-latency was successfully pushed ✨

-Your model ID is the string after /models/ in the logs URL (abcd1234 in the example).
+Your model ID is printed in the truss push output (abcd1234 in the example).
 Use it wherever you see {model_id} in the next section.

 Call the model